Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (509) 664-9200 | Website | Hours: open 24 hours | Entrance: free

 There’s a pull-out at the trailhead with room for several cars.
-It may get filled up in the summer, the most popular time to hike or climb Castle Rock.
+It may fill up fast in the summer, the most popular time to hike or climb Castle Rock, though, so plan accordingly.

 Whitewater Rafting